Health Workforce Strategic Framework development

 People are our greatest asset and the enabler to improving the health and wellbeing of New Zealanders.

-While these actions provide short-term relief to our people and system, there is further work to be done to build a sustainable health workforce for the future.
+There is further work to be done to build a sustainable health workforce for the future.

 The first step in this process has been to identify and prioritise the key changes to support health workforce.
 To support this, Manatū Hauora has utilised a variety of channels to ensure maximum participation from health workers and sector representatives from across Aotearoa.
 Engagement activities included a one-day in-person event, an online platform, a webinar series and visits to a number of localities across the country.